genghispig/osu-wiki/wiki/Tournaments/Template/en.md

 ![{ABBR} Logo](https://i.ppy.sh/18cf55c49646544c72a9ff12edde58a90086c89c/68747470733a2f2f692e696d6775722e636f6d2f78383536306d542e706e67)

 The **North & South American Taiko Tournament 2019** (***NSATT2019***) is a 32 Player, 1v1 Double Elimination tournament hosted by incandescence and Garpo.
-It is the 4th installment of the North & South American Taiko Tournament (previously called North American Taiko Tournament).
+It is the 4th installment of the North & South American Taiko Tournament (previously called the North American Taiko Tournament).

 ## Tournament Schedule